jgayfer/website/src/content/blog/dont-write-rust-like-java.md

 I’ve tried both approaches.
 They _work_, but aren't enjoyable, especially when every service in our app is affected.

-## It's okay to use pure functions
+## It's okay to use functions

 Forcing Rust to be a purely object oriented language isn't fun.
-While I do still write "service objects" as in the above examples, I try and only use them where necessary, instead preferring pure functions.
+While I do still write "service objects" as in the above examples, I try and only use them where necessary, instead preferring functions.

 Consider a function for handling a Stripe checkout session complete event that updates the Stripe customer ID in our system.